 I truly believe, and I think I can prove, that a healthy & rich Extra Curricular programme needs to go hand in hand with the classroom provision.
 If students aren’t engaged in their playing outside of lessons then they certainly won’t be in lessons.
 But similarly, without a well thought through classroom provision, students won’t have something concrete to work towards.
 The goal of a qualification in music makes them see the benefit of attending rehearsals and lessons outside of school.

 And so my comment that we need to KEEP GOING means that even after these exams are done and the coursework season is done, we need to keep going through the summer.
 We need our lessons to be rich, exciting and providing opportunities to make progress.
-We need to think ahead to next year and get our Year 10 & 12 engaged and ready.
+Start thinking ahead to next year and get Year 10 & 12 engaged and ready.
 We need to continue to provide a healthy programme outside the classroom where students remain inspired and remain learning.
-We need concerts that are exciting, that are well attended and that raise money for our departments.
+Our concerts need to be exciting, well attended and raise money for our departments.
 We need to KEEP GOING.

 But it is tiring and it is hard and I totally am with everyone out there who has had coursework to get in – and I am not quite there yet!
 I need more sleep than ever and need daily moments of inspiration just to keep pushing forward.